 In February 2021, the IASB issued limited purpose amendments clarifying the difference between a change in accounting estimate and a change in accounting policy.
 This distinction is important as the change in accounting estimate is applied without retroactive effect and only for future transactions and other future events, in contrast to the change in accounting policy that has retroactive effect and is applied to transactions and other events in the past.
-The Company will consider the impact of all of the above on its Financial Statements, although they are not expected to have any effect.
+The amendments have no effect on the Company's Financial Statements.
 The above have been adopted by the European Union and are effective from 01/01/2023.

-Amendments to IAS 12 "Income Taxes": Deferred Tax relating to Assets and Liabilities arising from a Single Transaction" (applicable to annual periods beginning on or after 01/01/2023)
+• Amendments to IAS 12 "Income Taxes: Deferred Tax relating to Assets and Liabilities arising from a Single Transaction" (applicable to annual periods beginning on or after 01/01/2023)

 In May 2021, the IASB issued targeted amendments to IAS 12 to determine how entities should handle deferred tax on transactions such as leases and decommitments - transactions that entities recognize at the same time as a single asset and a single liability.
 In certain cases, entities are exempt from recognizing deferred tax when they recognize receivables or liabilities for the first time.
 The amendments clarify that this exemption does not apply and entities are required to recognize deferred tax on those transactions.
-The Company will consider the impact of all of the above on its Financial Statements, although they are not expected to have any effect.
+The amendments have no effect on the Company's Financial Statements.
 The above have been adopted by the European Union and are effective from 01/01/2023.